ysaakpr/panka/docs/END_USER_SUMMARY.md

 # End User Workflow Summary

-This document provides a comprehensive overview of how application development teams interact with the deployer system on a day-to-day basis.
+This document provides a comprehensive overview of how application development teams interact with the panka system on a day-to-day basis.

 ---